≡ Menu

 Accidental Death Policies

-First, we want to start by describing what an Accidental Death Policy is because of the two options that might be available to you; these are definitely the easier ones to understand and ironically the ones that people most often get confused about!
+First, we want to start by describing an Accidental Death Policy because of the two options that might be available to you; these are the easier ones to understand and, ironically, the ones that people most often get confused about!

 So…

-Accidental death policies are NOT TRUE LIFE INSURANCE POLICIES.
-This is why you don’t need to be a licensed life insurance agent to sell them and why they aren’t going to provide you with any coverage in the event that you die of a “natural” cause of death.
+We will attempt to describe these “kinds” of products in the worst and least flattering way so that there shouldn’t be any “misunderstanding” about what these types of policies will and won’t cover.
+For starters, accidental death policies are NOT TRUE LIFE INSURANCE POLICIES.
+This is why you don’t need to be a licensed life insurance agent to sell them and why they aren’t going to provide you with any coverage if you die of a “natural” cause of death.

 And by…

-Or from some kind of complication that one might experience as a result of kidney failure!
+Or from some complications that one might experience as a result of kidney failure!

 These types of products…

-Are only going to provide a death benefit to your family if you die from an accidental cause or any cause of death that isn’t “illness based”.
+You are only going to provide a death benefit to your family if you die from an accidental cause or any cause of death that isn’t “illness-based.”
 Examples that would typically qualify would include:

 • A motor vehicle accident,